 Williams Companies, Inc. The (WMB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the pipeline operator had lost 14.58% over the past month.
-This has lagged the Oils-Energy sector's loss of 4.13% and the S&P 500's loss of 3.32% in that time.
+Heading into today, shares of the pipeline operator had lost 14.36% over the past month, lagging the Oils-Energy sector's loss of 11.91% and the S&P 500's loss of 7.99% in that time.

-Investors will be hoping for strength from Williams Companies, Inc. The as it approaches its next earnings release.
+Wall Street will be looking for positivity from Williams Companies, Inc. The as it approaches its next earnings report date.
 In that report, analysts expect Williams Companies, Inc. The to post earnings of $0.37 per share.
 This would mark year-over-year growth of 37.04%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.98 billion, up 30.56% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.98 billion, up 30.56% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Williams Companies, Inc. The.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Williams Companies, Inc. The.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.2% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.21% lower.
 Williams Companies, Inc. The is currently a Zacks Rank #3 (Hold).

-We can also see that WMB currently has a PEG ratio of 5.7.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Production and Pipelines stocks are, on average, holding a PEG ratio of 3.89 based on yesterday's closing prices.
+We can also see that WMB currently has a PEG ratio of 5.85.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+WMB's industry had an average PEG ratio of 4.03 as of yesterday's close.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 70, putting it in the top 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.